Want to change

 If you changed your password and forgot it later, don’t worry.
 You can easily reset Ubuntu password.

-Change root password in Ubuntu
+Change (or set) the root password in Ubuntu

-By default, the root user in Ubuntu doesn’t have a password.
 Don’t be surprised.
 You don’t use the root user in Ubuntu all the time.
 Confused?
 Let me explain it to you quickly.

-While installing Ubuntu, you are forced to create a user.
+While installing Ubuntu, you are 'forced' to create a user.
 This user has admin access.
 This admin user can gain root access using the sudo command.
 But it uses its own password, not the root account’s password (because there is none).

 You can set or change root password using the passwd command.
 However, in most cases, you don’t need it and you shouldn’t be doing it.

 You’ll have to use sudo (with an account with admin privileges).
-If the root password has no password set up previously, it will ask you to set it up.
-Else, you can change it using the existing root password.
+If the root password was not set up previously, it would ask you to set it up.

 sudo passwd root